belassiter/turn-seven/rules.md

 If you turned 7 unique Number cards, add the 15-point bonus to your total for the round.
 Unused Second Chance cards are discarded.

+# STARTING THE NEXT ROUND
+- Set all cards from the round in the discard pile.
+Do not shuffle them back into the deck.
+- When the deck runs out, shuffle all the discarded cards to form a new deck.
+If you need to reshuffle mid-round, leave all cards in front of players where they are, even if that player has busted and is out of the round.

 # End of Game
 - The game ends when at least one player’s total score reaches 200 or more points at the end of a round.
 - Ties can be broken with a sudden-death tiebreaker round.